 - The first is whether or not your baby is developmentally ready to give up the bottle.
 Many babies are not prepared to give up bottles until 12 months old.

 - It is important to remember that babies will take what they need from you, and if you are anxious about getting the baby to sleep without a bottle, you are transferring that anxiety to the baby.

 Therefore, you should try to relax and go with the flow, and the baby will do likewise.

 How can I train my baby to sleep without feeding?

-This is a very common question.
-Many parents want their babies to sleep for longer periods through the night, and sensory play is the key.
+It is a very common question.
+Many parents want their babies to sleep for longer throughout the night, and sensory play is the key.